GreyWhite994/extreme-battleships/README.md

     - No remaining bugs

 ## Validator Testing
-- Ran pylint run.py.
+- Used Pylint tool.
 No significant errors found.

 ## Deployment
 - Deployment steps